CORPUS CHRISTI CATHOLIC COLLEGE, LEEDS

 Fair Access Protocol

 The school is committed to taking its share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
 Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
 The governing body has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).

 Notes (these notes form part of the over-subscription criteria)

 Looked After Children from Catholic Families – this has a dual meaning.
 It could be the child themselves who are baptised Catholic or it could be the family who are caring for the child that is Catholic.
 If it is the child who is a baptised Catholic normal rules apply and a baptism certificate should be seen by the admission authority.
-However, (in limited situations) this may not always be possible and in these cases the admission authority should seek to ensure that the child is baptised.
+However, (in limited situations) this may not always be possible and in these cases the admission authority should seek to ensure that there is evidence that the child has been baptised.
 If a child is placed with a Catholic family who wish the child to have a Catholic education this should be evidenced by a letter from a priest evidencing the baptism of the parent/ carer.

-Siblings (brother or sister) includes children with a brother or sister (including step-siblings, adoptive siblings and foster siblings) of statutory school age, living at the same address, in attendance at the same school on the date of admission.
+(i) Children with a brother or sister (including siblings, step-siblings, adoptive siblings and foster siblings) of statutory school age, living at the same address, in attendance at the same school on the date of admission.

-Twins or triplets (or multiple births) – where a family of twins or triplets request admission and if one sibling has been offered the last place the ‘excepted pupil’ rule comes in and the other twin/triplets are offered a place.
+7. Twins or triplets (or multiple births) – where a family of twins or triplets request admission and if one sibling has been offered the last available place the other twin/triplets are offered a place.

 Admission Appeal – Chair of Governors